catlee/aosa-volume2/raw/mailman/mailman.rst

   largely lacks an automated test suite, and while it's true that not all of the Mailman 3 code base is covered by its test suite, most of it is, and all new code is required to be accompanied by tests, using either unittests or doctests.
-Doing TDD is the only way to give you confidence that the changes you make today do not introduce regressions in existing code.
+Doing TDD is the only way to gain the confidence that the changes you make today do not introduce regressions in existing code.
 Yes, TDD can sometimes take longer, but think of it as an investment in the future quality of your code.
 In that way, *not* having a good test suite means you're just wasting your time.
 Remember the mantra: untested code is broken code.

 * Get your bytes/strings story straight from the beginning.
 In Python 3, a sharp distinction is made between unicode text strings and byte arrays,